 The Λ CDM model has been successful in interpreting a wide variety of observations.
-These include the cosmic microwave background fluctuations at $z \sim 1000$ (e.g. Dunkley et al. 2009), the large-scale clustering of galaxies in the lowfull cosmological context on scales ranging from those of rich clusters to those of dwarf galaxies.
-The formation of galaxies does not, however, trace that of their dark matter halos in a simple manner, and the exponentially growing body of high-quality galaxy data coming from large surveys cannot be properly compared to the Λ CDM model without a careful treatment of baryonic processes.
-Such detailed comparison is the most promising route to clarifying the complex astrophysics underlying galaxy formation, and it may also uncover problems with the Λ CDM model which are not evident on larger scales.
+These include the cosmic microwave background fluctuations at $z \sim 1000$ (e.g. Dunkley et al. 2009), the large-scale clustering of galaxies in the lowcal context on scales ranging from those of rich clusters to those of dwarf galaxies.
+The formation of galaxies does not, however, trace that of their dark matter halos in a simple manner, and the exponentially growing body of high-quality galaxy data coming from large surveys cannot be properly compared to the ΛCDM model without a careful treatment of baryonic processes.
+Such detailed comparison is the most promising route to clarifying the complex astrophysics underlying galaxy formation, and it may also uncover problems with the ΛCDM model which are not evident on larger scales.

-^{} Email:qi.guo@durham.ac.uk
+^{} Email:guoqi@durham.ac.uk

-In the standard scenario of galaxy formation, as originally proposed by White & Rees (1978), gas condenses at the centre of hierarchically merging dark matter halos.
-Within the Λ CDM model, dark matter halos grow through accretion and merging to produce a present-day halo mass function which has a very different shape from the observed luminosity function of galaxies (e.g. Benson et al. 2003).
+In the standard scenario of galaxy formation, originally proposed by White & Rees (1978), gas cools and condenses at the centres of a population of hierarchically merging dark matter haloes.
+These and earlier ideas (e.g. Rees & Ostriker 1977) were adapted by Blumenthal et al. (1984) to the specific initial conditions predicted in a CDM dominated universe, showing that the dichotomy between rapid and slow cooling regimes provides a natural explanation for the dichotomy between individual galaxies and larger systems like groups and clusters.
+Within such models, and in particular within the current standard Λ CDM model, dark matter halos grow through accretion and merging to produce a present-day halo mass function which has a very different shape from the observed luminosity function of galaxies (e.g. Benson et al. 2003).
 If one nevertheless matches the two, assuming bigger galaxies to live in bigger halos, the ratio of halo mass to central galaxy light is found to minimize for galaxies similar to the Milky Way and to increase rapidly for both more massive and less massive systems.
 The maximal efficiency for converting available baryons into stars is about 20%, and much lower efficiencies are found for the halos of rich clusters or dwarf galaxies (Moster et al. 2010; Guo et al. 2010).

 A popular explanation for the low efficiency of galaxy formation in massive halos is that a supermassive black hole releases vast amounts of energy when it accretes gas from its surroundings, and that this suppresses cooling onto (and hence star formation in) the host galaxy (Silk & Rees 1998; Bîrzan et al. 2004; Croton et al. 2006; Bower et al. 2006).
 For low-mass halos, White & Rees (1978) argued that the supernova-driven winds invoked by Larson (1974) to explain the metallicities of dwarf galaxies might sufficiently reduce the efficiency of galaxy formation.
-Although this has been the preferred theoretical explanation ever since, there is still no convincing observational evidence that dwarf galaxy winds have the properties needed to reproduce the faint end of the galaxy luminosity function in a ACDM universe.
+Although this has been the preferred theoretical explanation ever since, there is still no convincing observational evidence that dwarf galaxy winds have the properties needed to reproduce the faint end of the galaxy luminosity function in a Λ CDM universe.
 Current simulations of dwarf galaxy formation, while predicting substantial winds, neverthless suppress star formation much less effectively than is required (Sawala et al. 2010).
 The UV and X-ray backgrounds heat the intergalactic medium and are also thought to affect galaxy formation in small halos (Doroshkevich et al. 1967; Couchman & Rees 1986; Efstathiou 1992; Gnedin 2000; Benson et al. 2002; Hoeft et al. 2006; Okamoto et al. 2008; Hambrick et al. 2009)